 ⅓ cup chopped raw walnuts – optional

 1. In a medium saucepan, add 3 Tbsp vegan butter, celery, onion and a dash of salt.
-Over medium heat, stir around until onions are soft and somewhat translucent.
+Over medium heat, stir around until onions are soft and translucent.

 2. Add the wild rice blend and the broth, and stir until well combined.
 Cover with a lid, bring to a boil, and then, immediately lower the heat to low.
-Simmer over low for 35-40 minutes or until the rice is cooked through.
+Simmer over low for 35-40 minutes or until the rice is fully cooked through.

 3. When the rice is done cooking, preheat the oven to 350º F. Grease a 9″ X 11″ baking dish and set aside.

 4. Melt the stick (or the remaining 8 Tbsp) of vegan butter.
 I put it in a microwave safe bowl, covered it with a paper towel and microwaved it until it was melted.
 Do what you need to do to get the job done!

 5. Add the melted butter, the wild rice blend, and all the rest of the ingredients (EXCEPT the walnuts) to a large mixing bowl.
 Mix.
 If it’s too dry, add some additional broth or water.
 Taste it.
 Make any adjusts to the flavor, if needed (more salt? more lemon juice? etc.).

 6. Spoon the vegan wild rice stuffing into the greased baking dish.
 Spread it evenly, and top with walnuts (if using).
 Cover tightly with aluminum foil.
 Bake at 350º F for 25 minutes.
 Remove from oven and serve.